OUVirtualReality/ConceptArt/README.md

-# Concept Art
+# Design Documents
-This folder is for all game concept art.
+This folder is for all game concept art, coding documentation, and any other needed design documents.